ICB-DCM/cOmicsArt/README.md

-![comic of a wombat on the path to find this Readme](docs/assets/images/cOmicsART_README.png)
+![comic of a wombat on the path to find this Readme](docs/assets/images/cOmicsART_README.png) *Image generated using DALL-E by OpenAI.
+Adjusted by Lea Seep*

 Please refer to the following listed links for further information on the respective topics: